HughG-50/rails-marketplace-project/README.md

 Viewing overview of listings:
 - As a site visitor, I want to be able to see an overview of listings without logging in.
-- As a buyer, I want to be able see the users name, their payment method(s), price, min/max tx limit, number of trades they've done and their reputation score + a buy button that takes them to the individual listing page
+- As a buyer, I want to be able see the users name, their payment method(s), price, amount, number of trades they've done and their reputation score + a buy button that takes them to the individual listing page

 Listings (view listing) detail page:
 - As a buyer, I want to be able to see the users name, their payment method(s), price, the amount, number of trades they've done and their reputation score